-Let me start by introducing our company.
-Poodle Jumper provides on-demand care for pets, allowing pet owners to ensure their furry family members are taken care of when they aren't able to be home.
+Hi, I'm Mary.
+I'm the CEO of an up-and-coming tech startup, Poodle Jumper.
+Our company provides ondemand care for pets, allowing pet owners to ensure their furry family members are taken care of when they aren't able to be home.
 We partner with local services to provide transportation, exercise, feeding, and grooming.

 We are an early-stage startup that launched two months ago.
 We have a small but dedicated team that is working to develop the tools our customers and service partners need.
 To be competitive with limited resources, we've prioritized hiring individuals with the right skills, but it may surprise you that they aren't all technology-related.
 When evaluating our employee performance, we found that technical knowledge didn't always add up to an effective employee.
-As you'll seen in this course, creating software requires a lot of initiative, communication, and problem-solving.
-So, we leverage the 10 Skills of the 21st Century created by Strayer University and Capella University in partnership with top employers, business leaders, and recruiters.
+So, we leverage the skills of the 21st Century created by Strayer University and Capella University in partnership with top employers, business leaders, and recruiters.
 These skills are critical to performing your best-not just in IT, but across all industries.